cbacary/PythonChessEngine/README.md

 # Chess-Engnine

 This is a chess engine that is pretty simple.
 Only calculation it does is a minimax search with alpha-beta pruning.
 There are still various bugs.
-The biggest bug right now is even number depth searches are not permitted as it completely messes up everything.
-Black starts to play the worst possible moves.
-This will be fixed  in the next push.

 Only requirements are numpy, pygame, and python-chess.